beve-org/beve/README.md

 [Performance test code](https://github.com/stephenberry/binary_performance)

-> Yes, EVE is typically thousands of times faster than MessagePack for writing and reading arrays of numerical data.
+> EVE is typically thousands of times faster than MessagePack for writing and reading arrays of numerical data.

 The table below shows binary message size versus EVE.
 A positive value means the binary produced is larger than EVE.